Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 FOUR – linoleic acid is inflammatory in its own right, and protects skin cells from UV radiation damage due to sunlight.

-The connection of linoleic acid to sebum production is particularly interesting, as studies suggest that it activates receptors in the sebaceous glands called peroxisome proliferator-activated receptors (PPARs).
-These receptors were shown in this and this study to regulate the skin’s oil output tightly, and better, PPARs are actually one receptor which Accutane acts on.
+The effect of linoleic acid on sebum production is particularly interesting.
+Studies suggest that linoleic acid activates receptors in the sebaceous glands called peroxisome proliferator-activated receptors (PPARs), which were were shown in this and this study to regulate the skin’s oil output tightly.
+PPARs are actually one of the receptors which Accutane acts on.

-Staying on the sebum theme, there’s also evidence that linoleic acid reduces 5-alpha reductase locally, the enzyme that converts testosterone into its more potent pore-clogging form, DHT.
+Staying on the oil theme, there’s also evidence that linoleic acid reduces 5-alpha reductase locally, the enzyme that converts testosterone into its more potent pore-clogging form, DHT.

 That’s the holy grail of acne treatment.
 Why?
 Because inside the body, DHT and testosterone are too important for health and energy to block, but on the skin’s surface, inhibiting the conversion can prevent oily skin and acne while preserving your sex drive and mood.